idiazroncero/huesos/src/components/elements/tag/README.md

 They need to be set on inline or inline-block elements.

-If a link, it changes the link decoration for a background-color modification.
+If the `.tags` is a link, it overrides the link decoration and switches to a background-color modification.

 A small margin is applied in order to allow for lists of tags.